If you’re a young person (aged 7 or older) who enjoys singing, perhaps a bit of drama thrown in, we invite you to be a part of this.

 I cannot encourage you enough to join the choir; I would not be where I am today without it.

-Laurence – joined 2012 – Now: Organ Scholar at Exeter Cathedral
+Laurence – joined 2012 – Now: Assistant Director of Music at St Davids Cathedral

 While I was a full time member of the choir, Friday evening and then the Sunday services were among the best things in my week.
 As well as producing really high quality music, it’s great working as part of a team and hearing pieces evolve over the weeks.
 In our robes, we look quite serious – but actually we have a lot of fun!
 Being in the choir is a great thing to do – and I hope that I will be able to carry on singing, and maybe even lead a choir of my own one day.
-My work at St Mary’s (first as a chorister then organist for a year) helped me secure amazing opportunities to be a cathedral organ scholar at Hereford, then at an Oxford college, where I’ve been working for two music degrees, and now as a member of the music team at Exeter Cathedral.
+My work at St Mary’s (first as a chorister then organist for a year) helped me secure amazing opportunities to be a cathedral organ scholar at Hereford, then at an Oxford college, where I’ve been working for two music degrees, as a member of the music team at Exeter Cathedral.
+Presently I’m enjoying being Assistant Director of Music at the wonderful St Davids Cathedral.

 James – joined 2008 – Now: Transport Consultant